 Complication(s)This section has been translated automatically.

-Occurrences may include encephalitis, encephalomyelitis, neuritis, neuroretinitis with acute amaurosis, pneumonia, splenomegaly, osteolytic changes, thyroiditis, glomerulonephritis, generalized swelling of lymph nodes.
+The symptoms may include encephalitis, encephalomyelitis, neuritis, neuroretinitis with acute amaurosis, pneumonia, splenomegaly, osteolytic changes, thyroiditis, glomerulonephritis, and generalized lymph node swelling.

 TherapyThis section has been translated automatically.

-For immunocompromised patients, intravenous therapy with 2x1g erthromycin over 3 weeks is recommended.
+In immunosuppressed patients, intravenous therapy with 2x1g erythromycin for 3 weeks is recommended.